ClydeShen/mcp-practice/instruction/business-requirement.md

     - Frontend sends the query to the Orchestration Layer via an API Gateway endpoint.
     - Frontend displays the textual response received from the Orchestration Layer.

-- **POC_FUNC_007_E2E_Text_Flow**: The PoC system's core components (Frontend for text I/O, API Gateway, Orchestration Layer, Claude 3 Sonnet on Bedrock, MCP) MUST be integrated to demonstrate a complete end-to-end text-based interaction flow, including delegation for complex queries and data lookup via MCP.
+- **POC_FUNC_007_E2E_Text_Flow**: The PoC system's core components (Frontend for text I/O, API Gateway, Orchestration Layer, Claude 3 Sonnet on Bedrock, MCP) MUST be integrated to demonstrate a complete end-to-end text-based interaction flow, including delegation for complex queries and **LLM-driven data lookup via the MCP mechanism**.
   - **Acceptance_Criteria**: A user can type a complex query via the text frontend that requires data lookup; the system processes it through all defined Phase 1-3 components, and the user receives a relevant textual answer.

 ### Phase 4: Nova Sonic and Voice I/O Integration